hobbycommandline/Hobby-Voice-Command-Line/USER_GUIDE.md

 - We first ask nicely, then force the app to stop if it didn't comply.
 - Hobby will close automatically after this action is complete.
-- Better complete control is available if I program it, but it would require a dangerous permission you really should never grant to an app, so this workaround will stick around if you don't enable said permission

 ## Resume current media